retaildevcrews/helium/README.md

 - Securely build and deploy the Docker container from Azure Container Registry (ACR) or Azure DevOps
 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor
+- TODO - should we put a bullet about smoker?

 ![alt text](./docs/images/architecture.jpg "Architecture Diagram")